-Seborrheic Dermatitis is a common, chronic and embarrassing, skin condition which causes yellowish scales on the scalp or face, although it may also affect other areas.
+Seborrheic (pronounced seb-o-ree-ik) Dermatitis is a common, chronic and embarrassing, skin condition typically causing yellowish scales on the scalp or face, though it can also affect other areas.
 Correct and frequent use of specially formulated hair and skin products can control this lifelong condition.

 What is Seborrheic Dermatitis?

 Seborrheic Dermatitis, also spelt as Seborrhoeic Dermatitis or referred to as Seborrheic Eczema, is the medical condition which, in many cases, is the underlying cause of dandruff.
 It is not contagious or caused by poor hygiene.

 It most commonly affects adults between the ages of 30-60 and infants under 3 months, where it appears as cradle cap.

 Up to 50% of the adult population suffer from dandruff with flaky, yellowish scales on the scalp and a significant number also from an inflammatory scalp condition.